idileepd/Hourli-app-demo/README.md

 ![Test Image 4](https://i.ibb.co/ZzpGmyg/the-Creative-Process.png)

 Hourli is a task traking app with extra features that you can ask some one watch your tasks they will get notified when do or drop any specific tasks.
-You will be shown weekly and daily progress all your watching can be ranked against you.
+You will be shown weekly and daily progress all your watchings can be ranked against you.
 You will have timeline that is where all task logs present.

   - Task Traking
   - Activity loging